We are enamored with cradle graves!

-Our second year, because of the pandemic and necessity for people socially distancing, we identified new cradle grave areas and many people volunteered to join the project.
-We welcomed a wide diversity of volunteers – many young people and families joined older gardeners and this resulted in a cadre of people with outstanding gardening expertise and lots of enthusiasm.
+In our second year 2020, and because of the pandemic and necessity for people socially distancing, we identified new cradle grave areas and many people volunteered to join the project.
+We welcomed a wide diversity of volunteers – many young people and families joined older gardeners, and this resulted in a cadre of people with gardening expertise and lots of enthusiasm.

 Our cradle grave program is different from those of other cemeteries of the same vintage.
 Our volunteers are free to design their own gardens.
 They generously pay for their own plants and soil.
 They commit to planting and caring for their garden throughout the gardening season.
 This includes regular watering and weeding.
 We all are gaining expertise in discovering which plants are not attractive to our ever-present deer and groundhog population.

-Under the leadership of our chair Robbie Dreeson, our program had expanded considerably.
-Robbie has a “gift” for finding obscure cradle graves hidden in all areas of the cemetery.
-Last year over 100 volunteers planted 80 of these graves.
-Another 70 cradle graves were discovered last summer in various sections of the cemetery.
-Some of these grave gardens were repaired by volunteers, and some more challenging gardens are being professionally repaired.
-We have been applying for grants and encouraging donors to pay for these repairs.
+Under the leadership of Chair Robbie Dreeson, our program had expanded considerably.
+Robbie explored numerous sections in the cemetery since 2020 finding obscure cradle graves.
+Now in 2022 over 125 volunteers planted 225 cradle grave gardens.
+Some of these grave gardens were repaired by volunteers, and some more challenging gardens were professionally repaired.

-Robbie has a committee of industrious volunteers who are actively digging out buried cradle graves and preparing repaired cradles graves for planting.
-You will see them working diligently all over the cemetery – David Krotz, Chris Petote, Tom Jones, and Tony Filer.
+We have applied for grants and encouraged donors to pay for repairs.
+Robbie has a committee of industrious volunteers who continue to clean out buried cradle graves and repair them for planting.
+They have been working diligently all over the cemetery – David Krotz, Chris Petote, and Tom Jones.

 When you share your passion for gardening by adopting a cradle grave, you not only help beautify historic Mount Hope Cemetery, but also bring honor to those who rest there.